 New technologies have become integral to the lives of children and young people in today’s society, both within schools and in their lives outside school.
 These technologies can stimulate discussion, foster creativity and generate awareness of context to promote effective learning.
 Unfortunately, they can also pose a danger to young people and give access to a wide range of unwelcome activity which schools and parents have a duty to protect them from.

 At Belmont School we have an ICT Acceptable Use Policy Agreement for pupils to follow and invite parents to support and promote the positive use of computers, tablets and mobile phones.

 Staff at Belmont receive regular updates regarding safety online.
-The e-safety lead teacher attends an annual e-safety conference and our ICT policy is regularly reviewed by our governing body to ensure we are doing all we can to keep pupils safe.
+The safety online lead teacher attends an annual safety online conference and our ICT policy is regularly reviewed by our governing body to ensure we are doing all we can to keep pupils safe.

 There are many websites where you can go to get advice on how to set parental controls on devices including X-Box and Playstations – go to www.thinkuknow.co.uk for lots of helpful tips and advice.

 Below are further useful links for parents and pupils:

 Thanks to staff, parents and carers and governors for their ongoing support to make our school such an outstanding one!

 The school can provide a paper copy of the information on this website to parents/carers free of charge.